MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/speed/get-started.md

 In short, when you're working with your own code, the **Coverage** tool helps you analyze your code, line-by-line, and only ship the code that's needed for page load.

 Are the `jquery.js` and `lodash.js` files even needed to load the page?
-The **Request blocking** tool displays what happens when resources aren't available:
+The **Request blocking** tool shows what happens when resources aren't available:

 1. Select the **Network** tool.